This post may contain affiliate links.

 - In a medium bowl, vigorously whisk together goat cheese, buttermilk, and ¼ teaspoon each salt and pepper until light and airy (this will take some muscle!).

-- In a large bowl whisk together oil, vinegar and Dijon; season with salt and pepper.
+- In a large bowl whisk together oil, vinegar, Dijon and honey; season with salt and pepper.
 Add snap peas, snow peas, thawed green peas, shallot, and mint; toss to combine.

 - Spread goat cheese mixture over a large plate or platter.
 Pile pea mixture over top and finish with a few turns of cracked pepper, minced fresh lemon zest and a drizzle of olive oil.